wargabasdat/Seleksi-2022-Tugas-1/README.md

   <br>
 </h2>

-- Description of the data and DBMS (Why you choose it)
-- Specification of the program
-- How to use
-- JSON Structure
-- Database Structure
-- Screenshot program (di-upload pada folder screenshots, di-upload file image nya, dan ditampilkan di dalam README)
-- Reference (Library used, etc)
-- Author

 ## Description

 WEBTOON is a South Korean webtoons publisher launched in 2004 by Naver Corporation.
 As one of the biggest webtoon platform in the world, the company provides webtoons in different languages, such as Indonesian.
 Webtoons released in Indonesian can be accessed from [webtoons.com/id](webtoons.com/id).